- What is the Client-Server Model?

-The client server architecture is a distributed application framework which divides tasks between servers and clients either by residing in the same system or by communicating through a computer network.
+The client-server architecture is a distributed application framework which divides tasks between servers and clients either by residing in the same system or by communicating through a computer network.
 The client sends a request to another program to access the services provided by a server.
 The server runs multiple programs with shared resources and distributes work among several clients.
 The relationship between client and server is steered in a request-response messaging pattern while adhering to common communications protocols.
-The protocols define the rules, language, and the dialog patterns necessary to use.
+The protocols define the rules, language, and dialogue patterns necessary to use.
 Usually, it adheres to the TCP/IP protocol suite.

 Requests from the clients are organized and prioritized in the scheduling system.
-Scheduling system also helps servers to cope up with all the requests received from distinct clients very quickly.
-The client server model expands the capability of a general-purpose computer by utilizing the shared resources of several hosts.
+The scheduling system also helps servers to cope with all the requests received from distinct clients very quickly.
+The client-server model expands the capability of a general-purpose computer by utilizing the shared resources of several hosts.
 The best examples of this approach are email, the world wide web, and network printing.
 In a simplified manner, two factors are involved: –

 - Servers are the ones that provide requested services.

-- Clients are the ones requesting for the services.
+- Clients are the ones requesting the services.

 To understand this concept more closely, the following are the best client-server architecture examples that we encounter in our day-to-day life.

-- Mail application – Email servers applications help in sending and receiving emails through the medium of various software that allows email handling.
+- Mail application – Email server applications help in sending and receiving emails through the medium of various software that allows email handling.

 Basic Components of Client Server Architecture

-- Thick client/ Fat client – A thick client provides rich functionality, as it is least dependent on the server and able to perform most of the data processing tasks itself.
+- Thick client/ Fat client – A thick client provides rich functionality, as it is the least dependent on the server and is able to perform most of the data processing tasks itself.